michaelmusty/.dotfiles/README.markdown

 Known issues
 ------------

-*   Not being a `make(1)` guru, I’m positive the shell scripts doing the installation work in the Makefile could be improved while still remaining generally POSIX compliant.
-I’d particularly welcome patches for this.
 *   Something in `newsbeuter(1)` keeps crashing randomly when I leave it open for a long time, and I can’t figure out what.
 It might be something in the configuration included here, for all I know.